taxevaiden/TwtGUI/README.md

 - **[git](https://git-scm.com/downloads)**: cloning the repo
 - **[node.js](https://nodejs.org/en)**: npm,, literally Everything
-- you'll also need windows installed
+- ~~you'll also need windows installed~~ this should work on all operating systems, if it doesn't lmk

 ### clone the repo